Clearing Up Misconceptions About Thrift Savings Plans & Divorce

 #2 A specific dollar amount or percentage of the TSP account can be awarded in a divorce

-When negotiating the division of a TSP account, you can negotiate it in absolute dollars (such as $150,000 is awarded from the TSP) or by percentage.
+When negotiating the division of a TSP account, you can negotiate it in absolute dollars (such as $150,000 being awarded from the TSP) or by percentage.
 In percentage terms, an example would be 50% of the account is awarded.
 We recommend negotiating in terms of percentages as TSP accounts are invested and will fluctuate with normal market volatility.
-We've written in greater detail about the risks associated with negotiating in absolute dollars in the past and you can read about that here.
+We've written in greater detail about the risks associated with negotiating in absolute dollars in the past, and you can read about that here.

 Thrift Savings Plan divorce